 Research

 The 1693 residue gene construct spanned from region [chr8:742485-762148] (Fig. 1A).
-To demonstrate the accuracy in the construct, the Multiple Sequence Alignments(Fig. 1B) and Phylogenetic Trees(Fig. 1C) were constructed.
-A color key map was also constructed through Protein Blast to determine construct model’s accuracy.
+To demonstrate the accuracy of the construct, Multiple Sequence Alignments(Fig. 1B) and Phylogenetic Trees(Fig. 1C) were constructed.
+A color key map was also constructed through Protein Blast to determine the model’s accuracy.
 InterproScan results for the construct were made to help make an inference (Fig. 1D).
-Since InterproScan naturally gave multiple inferences, Amigo(Fig. 1E) was also used to compare and confirm possible inferences.
-Both InterproScan and Amigo (Fig. 1F) made an inference that the construct was involved in proteosome activator activity.
+Since InterproScan generates multiple inferences, Amigo(Fig. 1E) was also used to compare and confirm possible functional predictions.
+Both InterproScan and Amigo (Fig. 1F) predicted that the construct was involved in proteosome activator activity.

 The 333 residue gene construct spanned from region [chr8:730430-734747] (Fig. 2A).
 The Multiple Sequence Alignment (Fig. 2B) also had excellent matches with the six species homologs.
-The Phylogenetic Tree (Fig. 2C) demonstrates that Cork Oak and the English Walnut are close to the construct, indicating accuracy of construct as both former species have a strong evolutionary relationship with the latter.
-The color key demonstrated construct aligned very well with homologous species from Protein Blast (Fig. 2D).
+The Phylogenetic Tree (Fig. 2C) demonstrates that Cork Oak and the English Walnut are closely re;ated to the model.
+The color key demonstrated that the model aligned very well with homologous species from Protein Blast (Fig. 2D).
 The InterproScan (Fig. 2E) result was vague: protein binding.
 When supplemented with AmiGo (Fig. 2F), it is clear the best inference is that the construct plays a role in DNA or mRNA binding.

 The 302 residues gene construct spanned from region [chr8: 716680-724153] (Fig. 3A).
 The Multiple Sequence Alignment demonstrates the construct aligns very well with other homologs (Fig. 3B).
 And the Phylogenetic Tree (Fig. 3C) demonstrates the construct is closest to Cork Oak, which indicates the construct was made correctly.
 The Color Key (Fig. 3D) for the construct, like all the previous results, showed strong alignment as well.
 According to InterProScan (Fig. 3E) and AmiGO (Fig. 3F), the gene construct plays a role in DNA and RNA binding.